Mary Cassatt: A 19th Century Master

 Cassatt moved to France permanently in 1874.
-Prior to that, in 1865, she took her first trip to Europe, where she would remain for the next four years, traveling and studying in Paris, Rome, and Madrid.
+Before that, in 1865, she took her first trip to Europe, where she would remain for the next four years, traveling and studying in Paris, Rome, and Madrid.
 She took private lessons from leading academic painters and copied works of the Old Masters.
 In 1868, her painting A Mandolin Player became her first work to be accepted by the Paris Salon, the official art exhibition of the Académie des Beaux-Arts.
 The Franco-Prussian war would interrupt Cassatt’s time in France, and she returned home in 1870.
-Most of her artworks were destroyed in the great Chicago fire of 1871 while she was there trying to sell art.
+The great Chicago fire of 1871 destroyed much of her artwork while she was there trying to sell.
 She returns to Europe the next year and travels until settling in Paris in June 1874.

 A Painter and A Business Woman

-Cassatt was an acquisitions advisor to wealthy American collectors and she is credited with forming some of the most important collections of impressionist art in America.
+Cassatt was an acquisitions advisor to wealthy American collectors, and she formed some of the most important collections of impressionist art in America.
 She was instrumental in shaping the Havemeyer collection, most of which is now in the Metropolitan Museum.
 Cassatt purchased Château de Beaufresne north of Paris.
 On the grounds, there was a pond and mill house, which she used as a studio.
 Unlike other impressionists, Cassatt rarely painted outdoors.
 Her paintings of ducks and women and children boating on the pond at Beaufresne are an exception.
 Summer is one of Cassatt’s most truly impressionistic paintings.